beveragecashcoin/BeverageCashCoin/README.md

 The <network> parameter can be used to select a network for deployment.
 Possible values are:
  - "mainnet" - used for deployment to the main Ethereum network.
 Connects to a local node that is synced with the mainnet.
  - "ropsten" - used for deployment to the public test network.
 Connects to a local node that is synced with the Ropsten test network.
  - "private" - Can be used for testing in a private network.
-Connects to a node running at localhost:8545 with network id - 45
+Connects to a node running at localhost:8545 with network id - 45 (note: the network id can be changed from the truffle.js config file)
  - "development" - Can be used for development with Ganache.
 Connects to a node running at localhost:7545

 After deployment, the address of the contract will be displayed in the console: